REI Case Lists

 - List the patient only once.
 If the patient is admitted more than once, you should provide information regarding the additional admissions in the appropriate boxes.

-If you are in group practice where responsibility for patients is shared, the decision whether to list a particular patient should be based on which physician had primary responsibility for the inpatient care.
+If you are in a group practice where responsibility for patients is shared, the decision of whether to list a particular patient should be based on which physician had primary responsibility for the inpatient care.
 However, when asked to perform a consult on an inpatient on another physician's service, that patient may be listed.

 The case lists must include sufficient numbers as well as sufficient breadth and depth of clinical difficulty to demonstrate that you are practicing the full spectrum of REI.

 All submitted case lists are subject to audit by the ABOG to ensure completeness and accuracy.